-Radio/Podcasts
+Radio

 Paid radio advertising is becoming less common with the increasing use of social media, though it is still used for targeted campaigns as appropriate.
 The TPO's sponsorship of the WJCT (local NPR affiliate) First Coast Connect weekday public affairs program has enabled us to share information and outreach to the public on a variety of issues.
-Recently, the TPO has explored the use of podcasts, beginning with an overview of the 2045 Long Range Transportation Plan.